-(Tagetes tenuifolia 'Lemon Gem') bears single golden-yellow blooms all summer long on 1-foot-tall plants.
+This variety of Tagetes tenuifolia bears single golden-yellow blooms all summer long on 1-foot-tall plants.

-(Tagetes tenuifolia 'Red Gem') bears single red-orange blooms all summer long on 1-foot-tall plants.
+Single red-orange blooms on this selection of Tagetes tenuifolia 'Red Gem' last all summer long on 1-foot-tall plants.

 You can depend on this cottage-garden favorite to fill your garden with color all season long.
 The simple, daisylike flowers appear in cheery shades on tall stems that are great for cutting.
 The lacy foliage makes a great backdrop for shorter plants, as well.
 Cosmos often self-seeds in the garden, so you may only have to plant it once, though the colors can appear muddy or odd in the reseeders.Plant cosmos from seed directly in the ground in spring.
 Or start from established seedlings.
 This flower doesn't like fertilizing or conditions that are too rich, which causes the foliage to be large and lush but with fewer blooms.
 It does best with average moisture but will tolerate drought.